Skip to main content

 • Task-focused agent boundaries

 ⚠️ Important: In this framework, handoffs must be configured using SendMessageHandoff tools only.
-The agent.handoffs parameter is not supported.
+The agent.handoffs parameter is not supported to avoid confusion.

 Benefits of the Hybrid Approach

-• Internal Delegation: Agents can independently use handoffs to access necessary context and tools without additional agent-to-agent passes.
+• Internal Transfer: Agents can independently use handoffs to access necessary context and tools without additional agent-to-agent passes.

-• Maintained Control: Some agents can receive a short summary of the response to avoid hallucinations while other can receive full context to increase response accuracy and coverage.
+• Maintained Control: Some agents can receive a short summary of the response to avoid hallucinations while others can receive full context to increase response accuracy and coverage.

 • Clean Separation of Concerns: High-level coordination remains simple while detailed specialist work happens independently within appropriate agents.